laravel/docs/notifications.md

 <a name="slack-interactivity"></a>
 ### Slack Interactivity

-Slack's Block Kit notification system provides a powerful feature to [handle user interaction](https://api.slack.com/interactivity/handling).
-Your Slack App should have "Interactivity" enabled and a "Request URL" configured that points to an endpoint on your application.
-Slack will send a `POST` request to your "Request URL" with a payload containing the Slack user who clicked the button, the ID of the clicked button, and more.
+Slack's Block Kit notification system provides powerful features to [handle user interaction](https://api.slack.com/interactivity/handling).
+To utilize these features, your Slack App should have "Interactivity" enabled and a "Request URL" configured that points to a URL served by your application.

+In the following example, which utilizes the `actiosnBlock` method, Slack will send a `POST` request to your "Request URL" with a payload containing the Slack user who clicked the button, the ID of the clicked button, and more.
 Your application can then determine the action to take based on the payload.
-You should [verify the request](https://api.slack.com/authentication/verifying-requests-from-slack) was made by Slack.
+You should also [verify the request](https://api.slack.com/authentication/verifying-requests-from-slack) was made by Slack:

-To set up buttons within your notification, you can configure an `actionsBlock` callback:

     use Illuminate\Notifications\Slack\BlockKit\Blocks\ActionsBlock;
     use Illuminate\Notifications\Slack\BlockKit\Blocks\ContextBlock;